rachelstreater/rachelstreater.github.io/_pages/about.md

 I am a senior machine learning engineer focussing on building and deploying models for sustainability and smart cities.
 I have worked on a wide range of projects across a number of industries including segmentation, predictive modelling and geospatial analytics.

 I bring a unique combination of technical expertise and creativity to a team and I find joy in solving complex problems using clean and efficient code.
-I also love to learn and spend a lot of time reading, exploring and teaching.
+I also love to learn and spend a lot of time reading, exploring and teaching. <br>

-Primary skills: statistics, mathematics, artificial intelligence Academic expertise: machine learning, number theory, game theory, advanced statistics, linear algebra
+**Primary skills:** statistics, mathematics, artificial intelligence <br>
+**Academic expertise:** machine learning, number theory, game theory, advanced statistics, linear algebra <br>

 **Education**: